 We mitigate these conflicts by not sharing revenue sharing payments with Financial Advisors, disclosing them to you, and by establishing policies, procedures and risk-based supervision to review product recommendations.

 Our affiliate U.S. Bancorp Asset Management, Inc., (USBAM) provides investment management services to the First American Money Market Funds.
-When a Financial Advisor recommends, and funds are invested into, First American Money Market Funds, USBI and USBAM receive greater compensation than they would for an investment in an unaffiliated money market fund.
-However, when a Financial Advisor recommends a First American Money Market Fund, the compensation received is no more than the compensation the Financial Advisor would have received from an unaffiliated money market fund.
-USBAM pays USBI shareholder service fees on our position in the First American Money Market Funds.
-The amount of these payments ranges from 0.00% to 0.25% depending on share class.
+When a Financial Advisor recommends, and funds are invested into, First American Money Market Funds, U.S. Bancorp Investments and USBAM receive compensation.
+USBAM pays U.S. Bancorp Investments shareholder service fees on our position in the First American Money Market Funds.
+The amount of these payments ranges from 0.00% to 0.15% depending on share class.

-At any point in time USBI can choose not to receive, or USBAM may choose to suspend, payment of the shareholder servicing fees if agreed to by both parties.
+At any point in time U.S. Bancorp Investments can choose not to receive, or USBAM may choose to suspend, payment of the shareholder servicing fees if agreed to by both parties.
 More information about USBAM can be found in the First American Money Market Mutual Fund prospectus.

 We mitigate these conflicts by paying Financial Advisors the same compensation for affiliated and unaffiliated money market funds, disclosing the conflicts to you, and by establishing policies, procedures and risk-based supervision to review product recommendations.

-The Bank Deposit Program provides financial benefits to both USBI and our affiliate U.S. Bank.
-In addition to the compensation that may be received by USBI, U.S. Bank receives substantial deposits at prices that are expected to be less than other alternative funding sources available to it.
+The Bank Deposit Program provides financial benefits to both U.S. Bancorp Investments and our affiliate U.S. Bank.
+In addition to the compensation that may be received by U.S. Bancorp Investments, U.S. Bank receives substantial deposits at prices that are expected to be less than other alternative funding sources available to it.
 The Deposit Accounts at U.S. Bank provide a stable source of funds for U.S. Bank.
 U.S. Bank intends to use the funds in the Deposit Accounts to support its lending activities.
 As with other depository institutions, the profitability of U.S. Bank is determined in large part by the difference between the interest paid and other costs incurred by it on the Deposit Accounts, and the interest or other income earned on its loans, investments and other assets.

 These benefits create a conflict of interest for us to use the Bank Deposit Program as the default sweep option and to recommend transactions that generate cash that will be deposited through the Bank Deposit Program.
-USBI also has a conflict of interest because we receive a fee from U.S. Bank, for each brokerage account that uses the Bank Deposit Program as its sweep investment option.
+U.S. Bancorp Investments also has a conflict of interest because we receive a fee from U.S. Bank, for each brokerage account that uses the Bank Deposit Program as its sweep investment option.
 Financial Advisors are not compensated on balances in the Bank Deposit Program.
-However, a Financial Advisor can recommend an alternative money market fund as the sweep investment option and receive compensation in connection with the money market fund.
+However, a Financial Advisor can recommend to purchase an alternative money market fund for the cash in your account and receive compensation in connection with the money market fund.
 This creates a conflict of interest because Financial Advisors have an incentive to recommend that you not participate in the Bank Deposit Program.
 We mitigate these conflicts by disclosing them to you, and by establishing policies, procedures and risk-based supervision to review product recommendations.

 You can find detailed information in the Sweep Program Disclosure Statement that is included in your Account Agreement.